Stylok5/Games-group-finder_Frontend/README.md

-# Project 4 - Group Finder for games
+# Project 4 - Gamers Assemble

 `Explore a wide variety of games, join an existing group or create your own.
 Chat with other members and provide feedback by rating the group.
 Personalize your profile and browse other users' profiles. `